nih-cfde/training-and-engagement/hackmd/AWS.md

 What is cloud computing?
 - Renting and use of IT services over the internet.
 - No direct, active management by the user.
-- Avoid or minimize up-front IT infrastructure cost.
+- Avoid or minimize up-front IT infrastructure costs.
 - Amazon and Google, among others, rent compute resources over the internet for money.

 Why might you want to use a cloud computer?